In this article:

 - Receive a check in the mail.
 You can request a paper check instead of direct deposit, but expect to wait—even more so if you're mailing in a paper tax return.
 The IRS anticipates significant delay in both mailing times and the processing of paper returns this year.

 - Apply it to your next year's tax bill.
-If, for example, you are self-employed and pay quarterly tax estimates, your first 2021 estimate is due on April 15, 2021.
+If, for example, you are self-employed and pay quarterly tax estimates, your first 2021 estimate is due on May 17, 2021 (the extended IRS deadline resulting from ongoing challenges of the coronavirus pandemic).
 Rather than wait for a payment from the government only to pay it right back to the Treasury, you can apply your refund to your next year's taxes and call it a wash.